- Saturday, March 9, 8pm

 What to Expect

 This show is general admission standing room only.
 The preferred ticket area is located at the front of the venue.
 First check out some art before the show.
 Our galleries are stacked with fresh exhibitions.
 Then decide a dinner.
 Here is a list of nearby restaurants in downtown North Adams.
 Or choose from deliciousness right here in our museum campus: Lickety Split Cafe, Gramercy Bistro, Bright Ideas Brewing, and A-oK Berkshire Barbeque.
 This show is general admission standing room only.
 The preferred ticket area is located at the front of the venue.
 All preferred ticket holders receive free museum admission on the day of or day after the show.
+For more information about the venue and policies click here.

 This program is supported by The Andrew W. Mellon Foundation.